irgroup/dis12-2020/README.md

 Please feel free to comment on all the slides available.
 Open up a ticket if you find anything I should update or fix.
 Please be aware that the videos are from a parallel course with the lecture code BM24.
 Don't get confused.

+The state of the slides is from last year.
+The content will be exactly the same, but I will update the organizational part.

 | Date                | Topic                         | Resources      |
 |---------------------|-------------------------------|----------------|
 | 2020-11-06 at 13:30 | Introduction and Welcome      | [pdf](slides/DIS12-01-introduction.pdf), [video](https://youtu.be/g58QPBqKJgk) |